Fully Automated Left Atrium Segmentation from Anatomical Cine Long-axis MRI Sequences using Deep Convolutional Neural Network with Unscented Kalman Filter: Discussion

 Among the three long-axis sequences, the 3-chamber view requires more experience to segment as the anterior margin of the mitral valve, being adjacent to the aortic valve, is harder to delineate than in other views.
 The results of this study show that the performance is lower for the 3-chamber view in comparison to other views when the proposed approach was trained with images from 20 patients.
 However, as indicated in Table \ref{tab9}, a significant performance improvement was achieved in 3-chamber view results when the training set was increased to 80 patients.

-In this study, the test set MRI sequences were selected from 20 patients, and none of the scans were excluded in the analysis regardless of the image quality, which led to high inhomogeneity among the test images and a high standard deviation was observed for the evaluation metrics reported in tables \ref{tab8}, \ref{tab9}, and \ref{tab10}.
+In this study, the test set MRI sequences were selected from 20 patients, and none of the scans were excluded in the analysis regardless of the image quality, which led to high inhomogeneity among the test images and a high standard deviation was observed for the evaluation metrics reported in Tables \ref{tab8}, \ref{tab9}, and \ref{tab10}.
+Table \ref{tab:num_samples} reports the numbers of samples used for training the U-Net approach with and without \textit{Classnet-A}.
+Due to the different number of samples used for training the U-Net approach, the performance of the algorithm varies even when the \textit{Classnet-A} offers perfect classifications.
+For instance, the results for the \textit{Train 80} scenario reported in columns 3 and 5 for the U-Net approach with and without \textit{Classnet-A} in Tables \ref{tab8}, \ref{tab9}, \ref{tab10} are different where Classnet-A yielded perfect classification.

 Clinical importance of the left atrial functional analysis has been emphasized in many echocardiography studies particularly the prognostic value of left atrial measurements for patients with heart failure with preserved ejection fraction \citep{Morris2011,Santos2014,Santos2016,Cameli2017,Liu2018}.
 Clinical studies that used MRI sequences for cardiac functional measurements also led to similar findings and demonstrated the prognostic values of the left atrial functional parameters in heart failure patients \citep{VonRoeder2017,Chirinos2018}.
 One of the significant advantages of the proposed method is that it is fully automated and, therefore, will allow for analyzing a large number of MRI images which otherwise tedious and time-consuming.
 Further clinical studies are warranted to objectively measure the left atrial function and assess its predictive ability for heart failures with preserved and reduced ejection fraction.